emmajhudgins/emmajhudgins.github.io/publications.md

 **Publications**

-* Hudgins, E.J., Liebhold, A.M., & Leung, B. Comparing generalized to customized models for United States invasive forest pests.
+* **Hudgins, E.J.**, Liebhold, A.M., & Leung, B. Comparing generalized to customized models for United States invasive forest pests.
 In prep.

-* Hudgins, E.J., Liebhold, A.M., & Leung, B. A general predictive model for the spread of invasive forest pests in the United States.
+* **Hudgins, E.J.**, Liebhold, A.M., & Leung, B. A general predictive model for the spread of invasive forest pests in the United States.
 Ecology Letters (2017) 20(4): 426-435.

-* Iacarella, J.C., Dick, J.T.A., Hudgins, E., & Ricciardi, A. Predatory behaviour of an invasive amphipod in response to the presence of conspecifics and predation risk.
+* Iacarella, J.C., Dick, J.T.A., **Hudgins, E.J.**, & Ricciardi, A. Predatory behaviour of an invasive amphipod in response to the presence of conspecifics and predation risk.
 Canadian Journal of Fisheries and Aquatic Sciences (2017) 75(1): 131-140

-* Hudgins, J., Hudgins, E.J., Ali, K., & Mancini, A. Citizen science surveys elucidate key foraging and nesting habitat for two endangered marine turtle species within the Republic of Maldives.
+* Hudgins, J.A., **Hudgins, E.J.**, Ali, K., & Mancini, A. Citizen science surveys elucidate key foraging and nesting habitat for two endangered marine turtle species within the Republic of Maldives.
 Herpetology Notes 10: 463-471.